SpokenWebAlberta/spokenweb-ualberta/pages/team.md

 ### Affiliated Faculty

 <div class = "figure bio"><img src="{{ '/img/bio/Mike.jpg' | absolute_url }}" /></div>
-**Michael O'Driscoll** brings needed expertise in archive theory, poetry and poetics, and material culture studies and strong leadership and organizational skills from extensive administrative experience as a journal editor, national association executive member, project leader, and major conference organizer. <br><br>
+**Michael O'Driscoll** brings needed expertise in archive theory, poetry and poetics, and material culture studies and strong leadership and organizational skills from extensive administrative experience as a journal editor, national association executive member, project leader, and major conference organizer.
+He is the Director of the Kule Institute for Advanced Study. <br><br>

 <div class = "figure bio"><img src="{{ '/img/bio/Rockwell.jpg' | absolute_url }}" /></div>
-**Geoffrey Rockwell** directs the Kule Institute for Advanced Study.
-His expertise in the development of research tools for the humanities, the design of interactive multimedia, the archiving of digital research data, and the development of data standards for the humanities will support work on prototypes of web interactives and the multiple areas involving data methods for documentation, standards, protocols in our digital archive projects.
+**Geoffrey Rockwell** His expertise in the development of research tools for the humanities, the design of interactive multimedia, the archiving of digital research data, and the development of data standards for the humanities will support work on prototypes of web interactives and the multiple areas involving data methods for documentation, standards, protocols in our digital archive projects.

 <div class = "figure bio"><img src="{{ '/img/bio/Luyk.jpg' | absolute_url }}" /></div>
-**Sean Luyk** works to digitize, presever, and provide access to U Alberta audio and contributes to research on the use of audio recordings in virtual research environments.<br><br><br>
+**Sean Luyk** Digital Curation Librarian who works to digitize, preserve, and provide access to UAlberta audio and contributes to research on the use of audio recordings in virtual research environments, including ethical curation.<br><br><br>

 ### Research Associates